See Also: ‘Give to UT’ Page

 These gifts have made it possible for us to offer undergraduate scholarships.
 Some gifts sponsor graduate fellowships that support dissertation research on cutting-edge topics in modern biology.
 Other donations have been used for Research Incentive Awards to faculty who propose pilot projects that promise to lead to extramural grant funding from national agencies.
 Our generous donors have made all of these things possible.
 Interested parties may contribute to the department’s general BCMB Enrichment Fund or to more specialized funds.

 The BCMB Enrichment Fund is for unrestricted gifts.
 This fund allows the department to put money into its mission in a wide variety of ways.
 Immediate needs can be met, and long-term planning strategies can also be considered.
-Our Annual Fund campaign will be targeted to this fund, with three areas of high priority:
+Our Annual Fund campaign will be targeted to this fund, with two areas of high priority:

 - Sponsoring undergraduate research